balderdashy/sails-docs/contributing/adapter-specification.md

 > ##### Stability: [1](http://nodejs.org/api/documentation.html#documentation_stability_index) - Experimental

 Adapters which implement the SQL interface interact with databases supporting the SQL language.
-This interface exposes the method `.query()` allowing the user to run SQL queries against the database.
+This interface exposes the method `.query()` allowing the user to run *raw* SQL queries against the database.

 ###### Adapter methods